New Mexico State Treasurer: History of corruption

-The Office of the State Treasurer has been the subject of multiple corruption charges in recent decades.
+The Office of the State Treasurer has been the subject of multiple corruption scandals in recent decades.
 In 1975 Treasurer Jesse D. Kornegay pleaded guilty to perjury charges and served time in federal prison.
 Again in 1985, Treasurer Earl Hartley pleaded guilty to malfeasance in office related to the diversion of funds from a treasurer's conference to his personal account.
 His deputy, Ken Johnson, was also arrested in December 1984 and pleaded guilty in 1985 to extortion.
 Hartley resigned from the office in 1985 and was succeeded by James B. Lewis, an appointee of Governor Toney Anaya.

 Treasurer David King testified against one of his office's division managers, Joseph O. Garcia, who was charged with bribery of a public official after offering King a bribe for investment activities.
 Later in 2005, Treasurer Michael A. Montoya pleaded guilty to federal charge of extortion, and in 2007 he also pleaded guilty to a state charge of racketeering.
 A Democrat, he served four years in prison.
 Most recently in 2006, Treasurer Robert E. Vigil was convicted of one count of attempted extortion and was acquitted of 23 counts of extortion and racketeering with regard to the investment of state funds.
 He served time in Federal prison.
 Robert E. Vigil was a protege of Michael A. Montoya.
 Robert Vigil resigned in December 2005 and was succeeded by Doug Brown, who was appointed by Governor Bill Richardson.